 Though it depends on what kind of rock climbing you want to focus on, all that’s really needed for beginners is a pair of climbing shoes.
 You can purchase them secondhand or buy new ones at less than $60 apiece.
-If top-roping then get yourself an harness with the necessary belay device and chalk bag which should only cost around 150 dollars altogether as beginner climber!
-However if renting from gyms are more convenient because they typically have monthly memberships starting out cheaper than signing up elsewhere – but remember this option doesn’t come without risks either so do your research first before deciding whether buying essentials would be worthwhile.
+If top-roping, then get yourself a harness with the necessary belay device and chalk bag which should only cost around 150 dollars altogether as beginner climber!
+However, if renting from gyms is more convenient because they typically have monthly memberships starting out cheaper than signing up elsewhere – but remember this option doesn’t come without risks either so do your research first before deciding whether buying essentials would be worthwhile.

 Improved Strength and Endurance